kawanet/telesy/README.md

 ./node_modules/.bin/mustache2telesy --trim --guess --array="items,itemList" --bool="isHidden,selected" --func="getText" templates/*.html > templates.ts
 ```

+The author is a Mustache user for more than 10 years.
+His Mustache-based project was migrated to Telesy/TypeScript just in minutes.

 Most of Mustache's basic features would just get transformed by `mustache2telesy`,
 except for some use cases such as lambda function calls.
 But don't be afraid.
 TypeScript's type checking would help you to fix them easily, anyway.